qcam/saxy/README.md

 ### Streaming parsing

-Saxy's SAX parser accepts file stream as the input.
+Saxy also accepts file stream as the input:

 ```elixir
 stream = File.stream!("/path/to/file")